Alina-Ba/scRNAseq_iRBC/README.md

 - additional analyses: additional_analyses_final

 The raw data are available in the ArrayExpress database under accession code E-MTAB-14463.
-The pre-processed singlecellexperiment objects can be found in the [Pre-processed Objects Folder](data/pre-processed_objects/) and can be used to re-run downstream analysis and re-produce figures.
+The pre-processed singlecellexperiment objects can be found in [Pre-processed Objects](data/pre-processed_objects/) and can be used to re-run downstream analysis and re-produce figures.
 Pre-processed objects are loaded in *Section 2: Downstream analysis* of every script.

 ## Data

 - pre-processed objects: pre-processed objects to be used to re-run downstream analysis and re-produce figures
 - demultiplex_results: results of demultiplexing MULTI-seq barcodes using the deMULTIplex package
-- MAST_DE_results: results of MAST differential expression analysis run on the cluster ([cluster Folder](scripts/cluster/))
+- MAST_DE_results: results of MAST differential expression analysis run on the cluster ([cluster](scripts/cluster/))